alan-turing-institute/data-safe-haven/docs/overview/sensitivity_tiers.md

 **Tier 4** environments do not impose additional technical controls on top of what is required at {ref}`policy_tier_3`.
 Non-technical restrictions related to information governance procedures may also be applied according to your organisation's needs.
+The Turing does not currently operate any Tier 4 environments so has not thought through what additional controls it would impose at this Tier.
+However, it is likely that any such additional controls would include stronger restrictions on the physical spaces from which Tier 4 environments could be accessed.